 As a DiaspoRican, or a Puerto Rican in the diaspora who has lived most of her life moving back and forth between Puerto Rico and the United States, I am acutely aware of the importance of connecting struggles across geopolitical, cultural, and identity-based markers.
 Living in and out of diaspora has taught me to be conscious of how linguistic and cultural conditions influence decisions I make in my writing, scholarship, and teaching, as well as how I approach the diversity of students in my classrooms.

-Drawing on my work in rhetoric and composition, which I approach through a transnational feminist and decolonial perspective, I help students critically question discourses that may affect them or other underprivileged communities while improving their abilities as writers and readers who understand how language can influence the lives of individuals or a collective.
+Drawing on my work in cultural rhetoric and multimodal composition, which I approach through a transnational feminist and decolonial perspective, I help students critically question discourses that may affect or empower underprivileged communities while improving their abilities as writers and readers who understand how language can influence the lives of individuals or a collective.

 Besides a focus on language and rhetoric, in my classrooms I encourage students to pay attention to publics in and beyond temporary geographic contexts as a way to acknowledge other cultures and histories.
-As an educator, then, my pedagogy focuses on producing more conscious, critically aware, skillful and reflective global citizens who can communicate effectively in a variety of contexts and situations.
+As an educator, my pedagogy focuses on producing more conscious, critically aware, skillful and reflective global citizens who can communicate effectively in a variety of contexts and situations.